SSaquif/firebase-auth/README.md

 # Firebase Auth

+## Big UPDATE

+> Firebase has fundamentally changed their SDK in version 9, It internally uses a a functional programming approach now to reduce bundle size via Tree Shaking.
+Use the following [video](https://www.youtube.com/watch?v=rQvOAnNvcNQ) to get started with firebase

+<details><summary><b>Old Readme</b></summary>

+## Intro

+Begins here

 :exclamation: :exclamation: Please DO NOT copy and paste code.
 Very Important you understand what's going on. :exclamation: :exclamation:

 :exclamation: :exclamation: **I have updated this repo on August 24 10:00 PM --ish** :exclamation: :exclamation: